rickardlindholm/rickardlindholm.github.io/README.md

     - Filesystem

 ### Who am I?
-Swede which fancies adventures, IT and sports.
+Born in Stockholm, Sweden.
+I do fancy adventures, IT and sports.

 ```markdown
 Syntax highlighted code block